 Considering the conditions from the above paragraph, students may also enrol to the next year when they accumulate at least 45 credit points according to ECTS.
-The enrolment according to the above paragraph is the subject of the decision by the Study Board of the Department of Geodesy at FGG.
+The enrolment according to the above paragraph is subject to the decision by the Study Board of the Department of Civil Engineering at UL FGG.

 Faculty of Civil and Geodetic Engineering has been offering tutorship and supervision for its students for several years.
 From the very first year students have designated supervisors for each class, and smaller groups of students can also have individual tutors consisting of teachers or students from higher classes, who help them select orientation, elective courses, etc.

 Conditions for repeated enrolment in the same year

-Failing to meet all the obligations defined by the study program for the advancement in the next year, students may enrol in the same year for the second time.
-They are entitled to the repeated enrolment only once for the duration of the study, provided that they achieve at least 30 credit points according to ECTS.
+Failing to meet all the obligations defined by the study programme for the advancement in the next year, students may enrol in the same year for the second time, provided that they have obtained at least 30 credit points according to ECTS.